Why We Are Here

 The primary mission of the Rimstones Rock Club is to educate our members, students, and the larger community about the delights of rock hounding.
 Detailed throughout this website are descriptions of presentations, field trips, and our annual gem and mineral show.
 Through these activities we work year-round to bring the science and wonders of geology to life for all who are interested in sharing them with us.

 The Rimstones Rock Club was formed in 1992.
 Our first field trip was for petrified wood, and the first Coalition trip was to Agate Mountain.

 We offer free parking as well as free rocks and activities for kids!
-Admission is $3 for everyone over 12.
+Kids 12 and under are free!

 We are currently a member of:

 - American Federation of Mineralogical Societies (AFMS)

 - Rocky Mountain Federation & Mineral Society (RMFMS)

 - Payson’s Rim Country Chamber of Commerce